 5. Server Optimization

-One last tip on WordPress site speed optimization is on Server Optimization.
-This may be quite advanced and you only have to worry about this when you are using a VPS instead of a Shared hosting plan since there may be wrong configurations in your server if you are managing it alone.
+One last tip on WordPress website speed optimization is on Server Optimization.
+This may be quite advanced and you only have to worry about this when using a VPS instead of a Shared hosting plan since there may be wrong configurations in your server if you manage it alone.
 Since we said about the location before, we would not mention it again.
 However, in Server optimization, there are still some other things you can do to optimize your website especially if you are running:

-The best thing about Easy Engine is that it helps a lot with caching options and HHVM & Page Speed support.
+The best thing about Easy Engine is that it helps a lot with caching options and HHVM & website Speed support.

 This is an advanced technique, so I will just list some of the most comprehensive tutorials from Linode and DigitalOcean:

-6. Final tip: Use PHP 7 to significantly speed up your website
+6. Use PHP 7 to speed up your website significantly

 Currently, PHP 7.0 is the latest PHP version and it is quite stable since it has been released for almost 2 years.